 Not to be an alarmist, but have you thought about an emergency that could cause food insecurity?
 What if there was a natural disaster or a terrorist attack that compromised the U.S. food system?
 Would you have the skills to survive?
 In any apocalyptic nightmare (however small the chance may be), having the knowledge and skills to save seeds and grow your own food would be an invaluable asset.

-4. Create a Sustainable Food Source with a Lower Carbon Footprint
+4. Create a Sustainable Food Source with Low Carbon Footprint

 It takes a lot of energy/fossil fuels to get your fresh fruits and veggies from point of harvest to your grocery store.
 Table grapes (off season) for instance can be shipped all the way from Chile!
 It’s staggering to think about how much energy went into getting those common table grapes from South America to the U.S.!?!?
 When you grow your own food in your own backyard you are cutting out a large part of the carbon footprint our food sources can make.